-Based on Annex III to the CBD Decision IX/20, Dr. Van Dover proposed four initial steps in the development of representative networks of marine protected areas.
-She shared criteria developed to define important areas vulnerable marine of ecosystems ecologically and or biologically significant marine areas by the FAO and CBD, respectively.
-According to network criteria based on Annex II to the CBD Decision IX/20, scientific quidance for selecting areas to establish a representative network of marine protected areas included representativity, connectivity, replication and adequacy & viability including under ocean climate change.
+Based on Annex III to the Convention on Biological Diversity (CBD) Decision IX/20,

+Dr. Van Dover proposed four initial steps in the development of representative networks of marine protected areas. shared criteria developed She define important areas of vulnerable marine ecosystems and ecologically or biologically significant marine areas by the FAO and CBD, respectively.
+According to network criteria based on Annex II to the CBD Decision IX/20, scientific guidance for selecting areas to establish representative network of marine protected areas included representativity, connectivity, replication and adequacy & viability including under ocean climate change.